yashkothari42/yashkothari42.github.io/_pages/courses.md

 ---
-layout: courses
+layout: default
 permalink: /courses/
-title: courses
+title: cmu courses review
 description: Courses taken in undergrad and grad school.
 nav: true
-nav_order: 5
+nav_order: 3
 ---

 For now, this page is assumed to be a static description of your courses.
 You can convert it to a collection similar to `_projects/` so that you can have a dedicated page for each course.